 The reference block is linked to the library block using a library link.
 If you change a library block, any reference block that is linked to the library block is updated with those changes when you open or update the model that contains the reference block.

-Note: For more information about reference blocks and library links, see Libraries in the Simulink documentation.
+Note: For more information about reference blocks and library links, see Libraries (Simulink).

 Library blocks themselves can have links to requirements.
 In addition, if a library block is a subsystem or atomic subchart, the objects inside the library blocks can have library links.
 You use the Requirements Management Interface (RMI) to create and manage requirements links in libraries and in models.